global-asp/asp-source/en/0015_together-were-strong.md

 Max had his mother's black button eyes and his father's round chin.
 He was the hope for their future.
 Albertina wanted to fight for a new South Africa, so that Max could be free.
 When he cried, she
-sang: “Be strong, little one.
+sang: "Be strong, little one.
 Winter's not long.
 Be brave, little one.
-Together we're strong!”
+Together we're strong!"

 ##
 Police came in the middle of the night, banging on the door.
 Albertina scolded the men who
 messed up her house.
-“How rude you are!” she said, “trampling mud inside my home.”
+"How rude you are!" she said, "trampling mud inside my home."

 In the morning Albertina's favourite flowers lay crushed beneath their footprints.
 She remembered chasing the chickens from her